cdevshub/afero-devdocs/docs/OTAMgr.md

 At a high level, this is how it works:

-**1.** Developer uses the Afero Profile Editor to publish a Profile to devices of a given Device Type.
+**1**&nbsp;&nbsp;Developer uses the Afero Profile Editor to publish a Profile to devices of a given Device Type.

-**2.** Developer uses the OTA Manager to create the firmware “Image Types” they will be using and associates each Image Type with a Device Type.
+**2**&nbsp;&nbsp;Developer uses the OTA Manager to create the firmware “Image Types” they will be using and associates each Image Type with a Device Type.

-**3.** Developer uses the Profile Editor to enable MCU Firmware OTA Updates for selected firmware Image Types.
+**3**&nbsp;&nbsp;Developer uses the Profile Editor to enable MCU Firmware OTA Updates for selected firmware Image Types.

-**4.** Developer uses the OTA Manager to upload the firmware image (associating it with one of their Image Types), where it is hosted on the Afero OTA server.
+**4**&nbsp;&nbsp;Developer uses the OTA Manager to upload the firmware image (associating it with one of their Image Types), where it is hosted on the Afero OTA server.

-**5.** Developer uses the OTA Manager to “deploy” the firmware image to eligible devices.
+**5**&nbsp;&nbsp;Developer uses the OTA Manager to “deploy” the firmware image to eligible devices.

-**6.** Afero uses its OTA service to send the OTA update to the ASR in the device.
+**6**&nbsp;&nbsp;Afero uses its OTA service to send the OTA update to the ASR in the device.

-**7.** The ASR passes the firmware update to the MCU using the ASR ⇆ MCU interface.
+**7**&nbsp;&nbsp;The ASR passes the firmware update to the MCU using the ASR ⇆ MCU interface.

-**8.** Update success/failure is reported back to Afero.
+**8**&nbsp;&nbsp;Update success/failure is reported back to Afero.

 <mark>**&check; Note:** In addition, you'll have to prepare your application code to accept an MCU OTA update.
 Instructions are on this page: [Handling MCU OTA Updates](../MCU-OTA).</mark>